 Fifth-year senior wide receiver Terry McLaurin on Meyer's decision and Day's ability: "The night before he announced it, he called me and (fifth-year senior wide receiver) Parris (Campbell) in and we talked probably about an hour or so.
 He asked us for our opinions and when he did that, I felt like it was pretty serious.
 I didn't think he was going to announce it.
-I thought he had maybe another year or so.

-"But that next day, he told the team, and me and Parris were looking at each other like, 'This is for real.'
-But first and foremost, his health was his biggest concern.
+I thought he had maybe another year his health was his biggest concern.
 He's always preached to us - his family and us.
 That's really all he has going in his life.
 That's all he cares about.
 When something like his health is affecting the way he can coach and the way how intensive he is, he probably just felt like he couldn't give it his all anymore and he's brought this program to where it needs to be.
 It's going to be sad to see him go.